Federated k-Core Decomposition: A Secure Distributed Approach

 \section{Abstract}

-As one of the most well-studied cohesive subgraph models, the $k$-core is widely used to find graph nodes that are ``central'' or ``important'' in many applications, such as biological networks, social networks, ecological networks, and financial networks.
-For distributed networks, e.g., Decentralized Online Social Networks (DOSNs) such that each vertex is a client as a single computing unit, the distributed $k$-core decomposition algorithms are already proposed.
+{ As one of the most well-studied cohesive subgraph models, the $k$-core is widely used to find graph nodes that are ``central'' or ``important'' in many applications, such as biological networks, social networks, ecological networks, and financial networks.
+For Decentralized Online Social Networks (DOSNs), where each vertex is a client as a single computing unit, distributed k-core decomposition algorithms have already been proposed.
 However, current distributed approaches fail to adequately protect privacy and security.
 In today's data-driven world, data privacy and security have attracted more and more attention, e.g., DOSNs are proposed to protect privacy by storing user information locally without using a single centralized server.
 In this work, we are the first to propose the secure version of the distributed $k$-core decomposition.